 What do you need to notice or have not been noticing?

 What practice do you have in place or need to create in your life that brings you into the present?
-Perhaps mindfulness mediation, exercise, prayer, connecting with nature, stillness or the simple act of noticing your breath?
+Perhaps mindfulness meditation, exercise, prayer, connecting with nature, stillness or the simple act of noticing your breath?

 The pattern also symbolises finding the solution to a problem and achieving understanding.
 What patterns are present in your life now, what meaning do you make of them, how do they serve you, and how do they not serve you?